-What's more, since April 2016, Opera has comes with a free built-in VPN which means users can browse privately and securely.
+Interestingly, since April 2016, Opera has come with a free built-in VPN which means users can browse privately and securely.

 Based on the Chromium open source project, the Yandex browser uses the Blink engine and checks downloads through Kaspersky antivirus.
 What's more, the browser uses Opera's Turbo technology to optimise webpages that are using a slow or disrupted connection.